 Recipe to Try: Apple-Cinnamon Quinoa Bowl

-Recipe to Try: Sweet Potato Carbonara with Spinach & Mushooms
+Recipe to Try: Sweet Potato Carbonara with Spinach & Mushrooms

-Foods that are mostly made up of simple carbohydrates—candy, pastries, soda- provide an instant source of energy, but they are digested quickly and spike your blood sugar.
-This leads to the post-sugar crash you may be familiar with, and feeling hungry again soon after.
+Foods mostly made up of simple carbohydrates—candy, pastries and soda- provide an instant energy source.
+As such, they are digested quickly and spike your blood sugar, leading to the post-sugar crash you may be familiar with and feeling hungry again soon after.
 Complex carbohydrates take longer to break down since their molecular structure is larger.
 The best ones also have plenty of fiber, which moves slowly through the digestive tract.
-"Complex carbs digest more slowly and help us to feel more satiated and fuller for longer—so it can help with portion and eating control," says Isabel Smith, M.S., R.D., C.D.N., registered dietitian and founder of Isabel Smith Nutrition, Inc.
+"Complex carbs digest more slowly and help us to feel more satiated and fuller for longer—so it can help with portion and eating control," says Isabel Smith, M.S., RD, CDN, registered dietitian and founder of Isabel Smith Nutrition, Inc.

 Recipe to Try: Black Bean-Quinoa Buddha Bowl

 Foods rich in soluble fiber—the kind found in complex carbohydrates like apples and oatmeal—can help lower your LDL or "bad" cholesterol.
-Eating 25-35 grams of fiber per day can help with not only losing weight but also keeping it off long-term.
-The average American only eats about 15 grams of fiber per day.
+The average American only eats about 15 grams of fiber per day, so eating 25 to 35 grams of fiber per day may help lose weight and keep it off long-term.

 Complex carbohydrates can be a healthy part of every meal and snack.
 Pair them with protein and healthy fats for extra energy and satiety.
 Here are easy ways to incorporate them.

-• Don't be afraid of potatoes: One medium potato has fewer calories than a cup of pasta and boasts a whopping 4 grams fiber, 4 grams protein and 25 percent of your daily value of potassium.
-If you are having potatoes at dinner, fill the rest of your plate with nonstarchy vegetables, like broccoli or Brussels sprouts, and protein.
+One medium potato (170 grams) boasts a whopping 2 grams of fiber, 3 grams of protein and 18 percent of your daily value of potassium.
+If you have potatoes at dinner, fill the rest of your plate with nonstarchy vegetables, like broccoli or Brussels sprouts, and protein.

-• Choose whole grains over refined: Quinoa, farro, amaranth, barley, soba noodles, whole-wheat pasta and brown rice are complex carbohydrates that not only fill you up with fiber but also deliver extra vitamins and minerals you won't usually get from refined grain products like white rice or white pasta.
+Whole grains like quinoa, farro, amaranth, barley, soba noodles, whole-wheat pasta and brown rice are complex carbohydrates that not only fill you up with fiber but also deliver extra vitamins and minerals you won't usually get from refined grain products like white rice or white pasta.

-"You can't underestimate the importance of eating more plants, and if you're looking for complex carbs then vegetables and beans/legumes are an obvious choice," says Allison Knott, M.S., R.D.N., a registered dietitian based in Brooklyn, New York.
+"You can't underestimate the importance of eating more plants, and if you're looking for complex carbs then vegetables...beans [and] legumes are an obvious choice," says Allison Knott, M.S., RDN, a registered dietitian based in Brooklyn, New York.
 "Consider adding spiralized root vegetables like sweet potatoes or parsnips to pasta dishes, swap meat for beans in chili and burgers (or go half-and-half), or add cooked leafy greens to soups, egg scrambles, pastas and sandwiches," she suggests.